efeelize/eng/kaiyan/dinner/dinner_with_coworkers.md

 > 2)or just to use this same structure that we see in the dialogue.
 You can be tight on money.Little tight on money this month.

-# 9.cafeteria /ˌkæfə'tɪrɪə/ [n.自助餐厅] & canteen /kæn'tin/ [n.食堂] & food court [n.小吃街] & packed [adj.拥挤的]
+# 9.cafeteria /ˌkæfə'tɪrɪə/ [n.自助餐厅] & canteen /kæn'tin/ [n.食堂] & food court [n.商场里的小吃街] & packed [adj.拥挤的]
 > 1)usually when we're talking about high schools, universities, big companies, they use the word "cafeteria."

 > 2)when I think of "canteen," I think of the army.Yeah, or camp.
 Like summer camp had a canteen.
 I mean I'm sure if you go to a different city or maybe a different state in America, they might use "canteen" more than "cafeteria."

-> 3)this is the place in the mall that has all the restaurants, usually fast food restaurants.Right, so they'll be a McDonald's in the food court.or a Subway or a KFC.whereas the cafeteria or the canteen, it might have all the same foods like hamburgers or sandwiches.
+> 3)food court：this is the place in the mall that has all the restaurants, usually fast food restaurants.so they'll be a McDonald's in the food court，or a Subway or a KFC，a coffee place.
+Starbucks probably.So the point is that most food courts are kind of the same.whereas the cafeteria or the canteen, it might have all the same foods like hamburgers or sandwiches.
 But it's usually just one company that runs the cafeteria.

 > 4）"Be packed," So we use this word to express that a place is very full of people.Like for example,we were packed on the bus like sardines /ˌsɑr'din/ [n.沙丁鱼].
 Disneyland is always packed.That sounds like kind of a positive packed, I guess, unless you just really want to go by yourself.